brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

    Logger.__repr__ = fake_repr

-This successfully prevents clients from accidentally creating new instances by calling the class:
+This successfully prevents clients from creating new instances by calling the class:

 .. testcode::